Mindelo (Vila do Conde): History

 The monument to liberal forces that disembarked during a campaign of the Liberal Wars.

 "Great little smell of pine, I don't know others similar, Of the pinery of Mindelo, Which is a beautiful pinery, Where in Azurara begins, And in Porto ends..."

 A land with more than 1000 years of history, the first documents from Mindelo date back to the 10th century.
 The first registered reference to the region, dates back to 1068, to the village of Amidjelus, that would become Mindelo.
 Other resources suggest that the local toponymy developed from the terms Amenidello, Amenitello, Amenitelo or Menidello, from the name of a knight, during the age of Vimara Peres, who settled in the area and battled Arab forces.

 Ancestral records and property titles are also mentioned in successive records for 1069, 1081, 1082, 1095 and 1127.
 After administrative reforms in 1258, clearer records identified the places within the parish, such as Igreja, Passos, Pinheiro, Gondosendo, Outeiro, Manhalde and Paredes.
 Each of these localities were composed of many families, while a few pertained specifically to the King.
 This was related to Medieval donations of land or testaments that left many of those properties in the hands of the church, such as the Monasteries of Vairão, Moreira, Santo Tirso and Roriz.

 In 1081, Mindelo had their own religious temple, located in Burgal (which itself received its name from its populational movement, developed from the toponym burgh).
 The current church dates back to the 18th century, as shown by the signing of contracts with masons and carpenters in 1770.

 In the 16th century, King Manuel of Portugal in Évora issued a regal charter (foral) to the municipality of Maia, which included Mindelo at the time.
 Since 6 November 1836, it was integrated into the municipality of Vila do Conde.
 At the time, 100 households were established in the parish of Mindelo.
 The delineation of the ecclesiastical parish of Mindelo dates back to 20 October 1611, when the Monastery of Moreira defined its limits in the presence of the abbeys of Fajozes and Vila Chã, representatives of Cabido da Sé do Porto and the Monastery of Vairão.

 In 1832, during the Liberal Wars, the landing at Mindelo took place in the beach of Arnosa de Pampelido.
 Under the command of Peter IV, troops arriving from the Azores, disembarked along the beach on 8 July 1832, before proceeding to Porto.
-While the landing was named after Mindelo, its location was not in the parish of Mindelo, but rather in the modern day parish of Perafita, Lavra e Santa Cruz do Bispo in the municipality of Matosinhos.
+While the landing was named after Mindelo, its location was not in the parish of Mindelo, but rather in the modern day parishes of Perafita and Lavra, in Matosinhos.
 It may have taken Mindelo's name as the term may have been used to refer to a large area between the River Ave and the mouth of the River Leça until the first decades of the 20th century.
 This area was a curacy (a small ecclesiastical division) under the administration of the Canons Regular of St. Augustine from the Convent of Moreira da Maia.